SCADA System Applications in Energy Management

 ✔️ Optimizes renewable energy output for higher efficiency.

-✔️ Ensures grid stability by balancing energy supply and storage.
+✔️ Ensures grid stability by balancing supply and storage.

-✔️ Reduces reliance on fossil fuels, supporting sustainability goals.
+✔️ Reduces reliance on fossil fuels, supporting sustainability.

 📌 Example: Wind Farm Optimization